Harpo3/archsimian/README.md

 <b> Sync</b>

 <p>The Sync tab appears when the user selects "Set Archsimian to sync and manage database" in the Settings tab.
 When configured with kdeconnect and Syncthing, the user can sync playlists and tracks to their android device without the MM app (or MediaMonkey).
-The user can also update lastplayed history from the Android AIMP music player (enable logging using the AIMP app), and from Audacious desktop player (See Note 6, a script is required).
-Rating changes to the mp3 tags can also be captured and updated without MM4.</p>
+Lastplayed history is collected from the Android AIMP music player log (must enable logging from the AIMP app), and logging the Audacious desktop player using the Song Change add-on and bash script (See Note 6).
+Archsimian rating code changes (and associated POPM star rating changes) to the mp3 tags can also be captured and updated without MM4 using a bash script (See Note 7).</p>
 <img src="http://imgur.com//ByYFT2c.png/..." data-canonical-src="http://imgur.com//ByYFT2c.png" width="502" height="600" />